gemserk/jnlpappletloader/README.txt

 JNLP Applet Loader provides a way to create a LWJGL Applet Loader based on a JNLP file.

-It is a maven project and it is based on two modules:
+It is a maven project and it is based on the next modules:

 	jnlpappletloader-jnlp